 Following our super popular post on how to show cross stitch offline we’ve received a few comments about the best forums to display your work on.
-On the last count there were about 30 forums, and so we’ve reviewed and ordered the list from most active community to least active community, based on a test every day for 28 days.
+On the last count, there were about 30 forums, and so we’ve reviewed and ordered the list from the most active community to least active community, based on a test every day for 28 days.

-There’s a bit of a learning curve needed though, as each time you post, you have to add a code to the start of your message, but once you’ve picked it up, its actually super easy to navigate.
+There’s a bit of a learning curve needed though, as each time you post, you have to add a code to the start of your message, but once you’ve picked it up, it’s actually super easy to navigate.

 The Cross Stitch Guild, unlike all our other entries, has never been a busy forum.
 However, the one saving grace, is anyone posting is likely been stitching for decades.
-This means that any questions you have will not only be answered, but be answered by someone who has gone through the exact same things thousands of times before.
-Not too busy, but worth its weight in gold; pun intented.
+This means that any questions you have will not only be answered but be answered by someone who has gone through the exact same things thousands of times before.
+Not too busy, but worth its weight in gold; pun intended.

 If you know of any good forums, even if they’re specific to certain parts of cross stitch, then drop me a line and I’ll review them!

 What sewing machine do you all recommend for finishing cross stitch projects and other intermediate sewing projects?

 I have been wondering if Cross Stitch Forum is related to the one that was attached to Mary Hickmott’s New Stitches magazine.
 I enjoyed that one, pre- Facebook.
 After New Stitches quit publishing it held together for a while, and around that time, I became part of Facebook, but never really went back to the Cross Stitch Forum.
 Fairly recently it has shown up on my Facebook page.
 Just curious.